jundalisay/spblist/content/en/material/fallacies/scam.md

 ### The Sophistries in the Sciences

-The Indians, through the Vedas, were the first ones to discover the truth of the illusion of reality -- the physical universe was itself false.
-This then led them to have a culture of renouncing the world and chasing the Truth.
+The Indians, through the Vedas, were the first ones to discover the illusion of reality -- the physical universe was itself false.
+This led them to have a culture of renouncing the false world and chasing the Truth.

+However, there are many who want to favor the illusion.
+Such people were called Sophists in ancient Greece.

 {{< q a="Foreigner" c="The Sophist" >}}
 The Sophist has a sort of conjectural or apparent knowledge, which is not the truth.